am-hernandez/am-hernandez/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on passion projects and algos!
+- 🔭 I’m currently working on passion projects, algos, and being a CSE at [Magic Labs](https://github.com/magiclabs)!
 - 🌱 I’m currently learning Javascript, React, and Solidity.
 - 🤝 I’m looking to collaborate on open source, public goods, and decentralized applications.
 - 💬 Ask me about cultivating mushrooms! 🍄